Yonet/Angular-Interview-Questions/README.md

 #### General Questions:

-* What did you learn about Angular 2.0 yesterday/this week?
+* What did you learn about Angular yesterday/this week?
-* What are some of the reasons you would choose to use Angular 2.0 in your project?
+* What are some of the reasons you would choose to use Angular in your project?
-* What did you like about working with Angular 2.0?
+* What did you like about working with Angular?
 * How do you keep your Angular code more readable and maintainable?

 #### Animations Questions: